Drug and Alcohol Rehab in Sheffield

-Once you arrive at you drug & alcohol rehab in Sheffield, you will be assessed by on-site staff so that they can get a better of your history with substance abuse, as well as your personal proclivities, triggers, and sensitivities.
+Once you arrive at a drug & alcohol rehab in Sheffield, you will be assessed by on-site staff so that they can get a better of your history with substance abuse, as well as your personal proclivities, triggers, and sensitivities.

 Another reason for assessment is to make sure that you are not an imminent danger to yourself or to others at rehab.

 The exact methods used to assess you will vary, but may include any combination of the following: